 I was born and grew up in Bologna where I first learnt Latin and Greek at school.
 After my BA (2007) I came to Oxford for an MPhil (2009) and DPhil (2014) at Merton College with a dissertation on the fragments of Pindar’s Prosodia (Conington Prize 2017).
 I was then a JRF at Christ Church (2012-2016) and a lecturer in Classics at Oriel (2014-2016), after which I moved to Venice for a Marie Curie Fellowship (2016-2018) on scholarship on archaic Greek iambus in antiquity.
-I returned to Oxford to be a lecturer in Greek and Latin language at Balliol (2018-2019) before I was elected to the lectureship in Greek literature at Magdalen for 2019-2020.
+I returned to Oxford to be a lecturer in Greek and Latin language at Balliol (2018-2019) before I was elected to the lectureship in Greek literature at Magdalen in 2019.

 My main research interests are archaic and early classical Greek lyric; papyrology in the context of the history of the book and of ancient book culture; the study and transmission of earlier Greek literature in the Greek, Roman, and Byzantine world; and fifth-century Athenian tragedy.
 I have organised several conferences and seminar series relating to these topics.
 I have a minor obsession for titles.
 The book version of my doctoral dissertation is in the works.